Quantifying intrinsic causal contributions via structure preserving interventions: CAUSAL INTERPRETATION

-\subsection{Structure-Preserving Interventions}
+\subsection{Structure-preserving interventions}

-We now argue that ICC can be explained in terms of a certain type of intervention.
-It reads {\it replace $X_j$ with $f_j(PA_j,n'_j)$ for some fixed value $n_j'$}, while standard interventions $do(X_j=x_j)$ replace \eqref{eq:fj} with the trivial structural equation $X_j:=x_j$ \citep{Pearl:00}.
-Although our intervention may be interpreted as setting the noise variable $N_j$ to $n_j'$ (which is unfeasible if we think of the exogenous noise of something that is not under our control, and even worse, not even observable), we suggest to interpret it as an intervention on $X_j$ instead.
-Given \eqref{eq:fj}, we can intervene on $X_j$ without perturbing the joint distribution of all observable nodes $X_1,\dots,X_n$ as follows: after observing that $PA_j$ attained the values $pa_j$, we set $X_j$ to the value $x'_j:= f_j(pa_j,n_j')$ where $n_j'$ is randomly drawn from $P_{N_j}$.
-Any statistical dependence between observed variables and our i.i.d. copy $N_j'$ of the unobserved noise $N_j$ indicates causal impact of $X_j$.
-This is because $N_j'$ is randomized and thus interventional and observational probabilities coincide (e.g. $P(\cdot | do(N_j' = n_j'))= P(\cdot | N_j'=n_j')$ using Pearl's do-notation \citep{Pearl:00}).
-Generalized interventions that replace the structural equation \eqref{eq:fj} with a different equation, have been studied in the literature earlier \citep{Eberhardt2007,Korb2004,Tian2001,Eaton2007,Markowetz2005}.
-The above intervention is special by keeping \eqref{eq:fj} and replacing only $N_j$ with an {\it observable and accessible} copy $N_j'$.
-Structure-preserving interventions do not require interventions on the noise.
-In other words no access to $N_j$ is needed and only its distribution needs to be known.
-To provide a truly causal interpretation for ICC, we can reinterpret the uncertainty $\psi(X_n|\bN_T)$ as the uncertainty of $X_n$ remaining when structure-preserving interventions are made at all nodes in $T$ and all i.i.d.~copies $N_j'$ for $j\in T$ are adjusted to known random values $n_j'$.
+We now argue that ICC can be rephrased using interventions on the nodes $X_1,\dots,X_n$: Going through the nodes in any topological ordering of the DAG, {\it replace each $X_j$ with $f_j({\bf pa'}_j,n'_j)$ where $n_j'$ is a fixed value of an independent copy $N_j'$ of $N_j$}, and ${\bf pa'}_j$ denotes the values of the parents obtained from the upstream interventions.
+In contrast, standard interventions $do(X_j=x_j)$ replace structural assignment \eqref{eq:fj} with the trivial structural assignment $X_j:=x_j$.
+Although our intervention may be interpreted as setting the noise variable $N_j$ to $n_j'$ (which is unfeasible if we think of the exogenous noise of something that is not under our control, or even worse, not even observable), we suggest to interpret it as a intervention on $X_j$ instead that depends on the values of the parents.
+Given assignment \eqref{eq:fj}, we can intervene on $X_j$ without perturbing the joint distribution of all observable nodes $X_1,\dots,X_n$ as follows: after observing that ${\bf PA}_j$ attained the values ${\bf pa}_j$, we set $X_j$ to the value $x'_j:= f_j({\bf pa}_j,n_j')$ where $n_j'$ is randomly drawn from $P(N_j)$.
+Any statistical dependence between $X_i$ and our i.i.d. copy $N_j'$ of $N_j$ indicates causal impact of $X_j$ on $X_i$.
+This is because $N_j'$ is randomized and thus interventional and observational probabilities coincide, i.e. $P(\cdot | do(N_j' = n_j'))= P(\cdot | N_j'=n_j')$.
+Generalized interventions that replace the structural assignment \eqref{eq:fj} with a different one, have been studied in the literature earlier \citep{Eberhardt2007,Korb2004,Tian2001,Eaton2007,Markowetz2005,Correa_Bareinboim_2020}, but we keep \eqref{eq:fj} and replace only $N_j$ with an {\it observable and accessible} copy $N_j'$.